Econ Market Research

 Dynamic Insights

 Plants are proven to purify the air, reduce stress levels, and enhance productivity, thus being highly sought after in homes and commercial properties.
 The growth in urbanization also contributes significantly to this factor as more and more people live in cities, looking for a way to bring nature indoors.
-Also, with the popularity of interior design and home decor, the demand for aesthetically pleasing plants to complement modern living spaces is also increasing.
+Also, with the popularity of interior design and home decor, the demand for aesthetically pleasing plants to complement mode living spaces is also increasing.

 The market has its challenges.
 For instance, some indoor plants are very high maintenance, and thus, would discourage potential buyers due to the need for special lighting and watering.
 In addition, the high price of some premium indoor plants and the use of specialized care products may be beyond the budget of some consumers.
 Another challenge is the variability of plant availability and transportation costs resulting from disruptions in global supply chains.
-Nonetheless, the increased sales of plants sold through the internet and the trend of adopting a green life have kept the demand for indoor plants on the rise as consumers grow in number to adopt plant care as part of their way of life.
+Nonetheless, the increased sales of plants sold through the inte et and the trend of adopting a green life have kept the demand for indoor plants on the rise as consumers grow in number to adopt plant care as part of their way of life.

 Drivers Insights